LonelyChimo302/P4wnP1-A.L.O.A-Script-Collection/README.md

 Some of these will just be copy-pasted from other users, some will be slightly edited to my needs and some will be scripted from scratch.
 I will try to Credit everyone i used code from, if i forgot someone and you recognize your code, just message me i will add credits.

-* I will probably add a Tutorial one day, since i find it infuriating how scarce the documentation and information on this thing is.
-I had some problems setting it up the first time and had to basically troubleshoot everything myself, because every tutorial out there just assumes that everything works great on your end.

 ## Official P4wnP1 A.L.O.A Repository + Tutorial
 * https://github.com/RoganDawes/P4wnP1_aloa